vtex-apps/checkout-summary/docs/README.md

 ### SummarySmall

-The componente rendered when used the `checkout-summary.compact` block.
+The component rendered when used the `checkout-summary.compact` block.

 #### Props